tiagodusilva/mitsudomoe/README.md

 # mitsudomoe
-The project developed for PLOP.
+The project developed for PLOG.